 Why Corfu deserves the detour in luxury hotel mode

-Corfu isn’t Mykonos.
-No white minimalist cubes, no beach clubs at 300 € the bottle.
-The Ionian’s northernmost island has kept its green relief, its Venetian, Albanian, British influences.
-The best luxury hotels in Corfu play on this composite identity: revisited neoclassical architecture, pebble beaches facing Albania, centuries-old olive groves.
+Corfu is not Mykonos.
+No minimalist white cubes, no beach clubs at 300 € a bottle.
+The northernmost Ionian island has kept its green relief, its Venetian, Albanian, British influences.
+The best luxury hotels in Corfu play on this composite identity: revisited neoclassical architecture, pebble beaches facing Albania, century-old olive groves.

-Corfu isn’t a historic palace destination like Cipriani.
-It’s a playground for well-thought-out beach resorts and discreet urban boutiques ✨
+Corfu is not a historic palace destination like Cipriani.
+It's a playground for well-thought-out beach resorts and discreet urban boutiques ✨

 When to go: seasonality and rates

 High season in Corfu runs from June to September, with peak rates in July-August.
-Luxury hotels are then fully booked 4 to 6 months ahead, rates double, beaches fill up.
-We prefer May, June, September and early October: sea at 22-24°C, golden light, palace rates 30 to 40 % lower than August.
+Luxury hotels are then fully booked 4 to 6 months in advance, rates double, beaches fill up.
+We prefer May, June, September and early October: sea at 22-24°C, golden light, luxury hotel rates 30 to 40 % lower than August.

 |---|